balkinaveen/ip/docs/README.md

 Now you have 3 tasks in the list.
 ```
 ## Marking and Unmarking Tasks
-Marks or unmarks a task as done.
+Marks or unmarks a task as done <br>
 **Format:**
 ```
 mark <task number>